berssain/automation-scripts/email-automations/google-apps-script-manage-emails/README.md

 ## Instructions

 1. **Setup Google Spreadsheet:**
-   - Create a new Google Spreadsheet or use an existing one.
+   - Create a new Google Spreadsheet or use an existing one by navigating to [Google Sheets](https://sheets.google.com).
    - Note down the Spreadsheet ID from the URL.
+The URL will look something like this: `https://docs.google.com/spreadsheets/d/YOUR_SPREADSHEET_ID/edit`.
+The `YOUR_SPREADSHEET_ID` is the part you need to note down.

 2. **Setup Google Drive Folder:**
-   - Create a base folder in Google Drive where you want to save the email attachments.
+   - Create a base folder in Google Drive where you want to save the email attachments by navigating to [Google Drive](https://drive.google.com).
    - Note down the Folder ID from the URL.
+The URL will look something like this: `https://drive.google.com/drive/folders/YOUR_FOLDER_ID`.
+The `YOUR_FOLDER_ID` is the part you need to note down.

 3. **Update Script Constants:**
    - Replace `YOUR_SPREADSHEET_ID` with your Google Spreadsheet ID.